phpMussel/phpMussel/readme.txt

    the reporter having downloaded phpMussel; No individual file testing has as of yet occurred.
  - Last checked 23rd October 2013 (latest version at time of writing: v0.3).

+ PHP and PCRE
+ - phpMussel requires PHP and PCRE to execute and function correctly.
+Without php, or without the PCRE extension of PCRE, phpMussel will not execute or function correctly.
+Should make sure you system has both PHP and PCRE installed and available prior to downloading and installing phpMussel.

                                   ~ ~ ~